 Getting around Washington DC is relatively easy as most attractions are within walking distance of one another and the streets are fairly easy to navigate.
 The city is laid out in a circle around the White House, with 'spokes' radiating out from it.
 Washington DC has an excellent public transport system that includes buses and the Metrorail subway, which has stations at or near almost every tourist attraction.
-The system operates until midnight during the week, and Metrorail stations stay open until 3am on Fridays and Saturdays.
+The system operates until midnight.
 The efficient Metrorail subway system provides services throughout the city, and to the Virginia and Maryland suburbs, and is used by means of a computerised fare card.
 The extensive Metrobus network fills in the gaps, but is more complex to use and is slower due to heavy traffic; bus transfers are free and valid for two hours from boarding.
-Both buses and trains charge a standard fare.
-Bus, train or combined one-day passes are available.
+Bus, train, or combined one-day passes are available.
 Although most visitors to Washington DC arrive by car, it is often easier to use public transport as traffic is heavy, and parking in the city is difficult and expensive.
-Taxis are a good way of getting around for short distances and they are cheaper than any other major city in the US; instead of meters they operate on a zone system with flat rates displayed, although several surcharges apply, including ordering one by phone.
+Taxis are a good way of getting around for short distances and they are cheaper than most other major cities in the US.

 GMT -5 (GMT -4 from March to November).

-120 volts, 60Hz.
+Electrical current is 120 volts, 60Hz.
 Plugs are mainly the type with two flat pins, though three-pin plugs (two flat parallel pins and a rounded pin) are also widely used.
 European appliances without dual-voltage capabilities will require an adapter.

 The official currency is the US Dollar (USD), which is divided into 100 cents.
 Only major banks exchange foreign currency.
 ATMs are widespread and credit cards are widely accepted.
 Banking hours are Monday to Friday 9am to 3pm.

 The international country dialling code for the United States is +1.
-Mobile networks cover most of the country, including all urban areas, however unless you have a tri-band phone it is likely your cellular phone from home will not work in the United States.
+Mobile networks cover most of the country, especially all urban areas.
 Internet cafes are prevalent in most towns and cities and wifi is widely available.

-The Washington Flyer Coach Service provides a direct link between the airport, operating every 30 minutes to downtown, with a fare of around $10.
+The Washington Fly Silver Line Express Bus provides a direct link to the airport, operating every 20 minutes to the Metro Silver Line station, with a fare of around $5.
 The coach service tickets can be bought at arrivals door 4 in the main terminal.
-A public bus service is available at the station for transport to areas not serviced by Metrorail.
-SuperShuttle operates a door-to-door shared van service.
+A bus service is available at the station for transport to areas not serviced by Metrorail.

-Car rental companies include Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National.
+Car rental companies include Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty.

 There are ATMs and foreign exchange services available.
-Other facilities include restaurants, bars, shops and duty-free shopping, business services, cellular phone rental, tourist information and hotel reservations.
+Other facilities include a multitude of restaurants, bars, shops and duty-free shopping, business services, tourist information, and hotel reservations.